 - I drink alcohol.

-If there is any chance that you could become pregnant before your surgery, be sure to use a form of birth control that does not have hormones.
-For example you may use a male condom, a diaphragm, or a Copper T IUD.
-If you have any questions about birth control, or for help deciding the type of birth control that’s right for you, talk with your healthcare provider.
+If there’s any chance you could become pregnant before your surgery, be sure to use a form of birth control (contraception) that doesn’t have hormones.
+For example, you can use a condom, a diaphragm, or a copper (Paragard®) intrauterine device (IUD).

-Many women should avoid becoming pregnant during their treatment.
-If your doctor has told you to avoid pregnancy for some time and you want to have children in the future, you may want to consider banking your eggs.
-For more information, ask your nurse for the resource Fertility Preservation: Options for Women Who Are Starting Cancer Treatment.
+Many people should avoid becoming pregnant during their treatment.
+If your doctor told you to avoid getting pregnant for some time and you want to have children in the future, you may want to think about freezing your eggs.
+For more information, read the resource Fertility Preservation: Options for Females Starting Cancer Treatment

-Here are things you can do to prevent problems before your surgery to keep from having problems.
+Here are things you can do before your surgery to keep from having problems.

 - Tell your healthcare provider if you cannot stop drinking.

 OSA can cause serious problems during and after surgery.
-Tell us if you have sleep apnea or if you think you might have it.
-If you use a breathing machine (CPAP) for sleep apnea, bring it with you the day of your surgery.
+Tell us if you have or think you might have sleep apnea.
+If you use a breathing device, such as a CPAP machine, bring it on the day of your surgery.

 Presurgical Testing (PST)